kgellien/timeplanner-scala/README.md

 ## To Do

+- Find better solution for usage of implicit Encodings
 - Make it easy to provide ones own inputfiles *outside* of this project directory (see runTp.sh)
 - Internationalisation